K-vanc/Tempest-EPG-Generator/DECLARATION.md

 ## Tempest Donation System
 This is the heart of the project.
 As I mentioned above, donations are not mandatory to use Tempest but with each donation;<br>
 <br>🔹 You will be effected %0.0000001 less from planet's gravitational force (you can test it by yourself on your home scales)
-<br>🔹 You will have a better calorie consumption rate
+<br>🔹 You will have a better calorie consumption rate(stop worrying about your excess weights)
+<br>🔹 You will start looking like 1 day younger than you are(donate more often to see effect significantly)
-<br>🔹 In somewhere of the planet, 1 more kitten or puppy (based on your choice) will be owned by some unknown good guy
+<br>🔹 In somewhere of the planet, 1 more kitten or puppy (based on your choice) will be owned by some unknown good person who is totally unaware about your donation
 <br>🔹 And, this is what you were waiting for..
 Wait for it..
 Keep waiting..
 Ta taaammm.. **Special Donator Badges**
 ## Special Donator Badge
 I know you like this kind of badging system and most probably some of you already have similar "black-golden" badges from other places as below;<br>